celsiusnarhwal/snowflake/README.md

 can use Discord to identify your application's users without needing to implement specific support for Discord's OAuth2 API.

-Snowflake is not the first tool to bridge Discord's OAuth2 API and the OpenID Connect protocol[^1] but is, as far as I can tell, the only one that acts as a generic OIDC provider that can be deployed anywhere Docker containers can run.

 > [!IMPORTANT]
 > Snowflake requires HTTPS for external connections.
 (HTTP connections on `localhost` are fine.)